nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**: NUS SOC Teaching Assistants managing students

 **Value proposition**:
-* Easier management of administrative tasks
+* Easier management of administrative tasks (e.g. tracking student attendance, assignments, and grades)
-* Easier for users who are more proficient with _CLI - interface_
+* Increases productivity of users who are more proficient with _CLI - interface_
+* Provides a more organised way to manage student data
 * Separate work and personal tasks / messages